Bluebells Love to learn

 For information on Sabbatical Leave and Study contact your Area CMD Adviser.

-When requesting money for CMD or Reader grants, applications must be received at least a month prior to the event and before booking or attending.
+When requesting money for CMD grants, which are available for active clergy (including PTO with a working agreement) and Licensed or PTO Lay Ministers, applications must be received at least a month prior to the event and before booking or attending.
 To do this fill in an electronic grant form and send it to your Area CMD Adviser, Andy Griffiths, Jane Richards or Ian Hilton who will authorise and send to Sue Denham who will raise the payment.
 You do not need to send a copy of the brochure.
 It is preferred to make payments by BACS.
 See CMD Funding.

 For more information or to report anything wrong with this page please contact Andy Griffiths